 Keeping an octopus enables you to experience one of the most intelligent animals in the sea, one that is interesting to observe and offers the possibility of interaction.
 Keeping an octopus tank is much different from keeping a reef tank, which is fascinating in its own right.
 Many people are intrigued by these animals and want to know more about them.
 We have found that by introducing others to an octopus tank we are promoting an appreciation of intelligent marine life, which might lead to more care and concern about all sea life.

 Regardless of what you might read, octopus will try to escape.
-Make sure the lid on your tank is well sealed (duct tape is your friend).
+Make sure the lid on your tank is well sealed (duct tape is your best friend).
 Also, intakes and outlets within the tank should be protected with a sponge or mesh secured by rubber bands or cable ties.
 Rocks in the tank must be very stable.
 With its great strength, even a small octopus can topple your rock structure.
 Nothing is sacred within your tank.
 Be prepared for your octopus to romp around the tank, rearrange rocks and shells, dig through the sand down to the glass, and generally change the overall setup.
 They do this for fun and curiousity.
-The older they get the more they do.
-Because of its sensitivity to ammonia and nitrites, your octopus must be put in a well-cycled tank-one that has been running for at least three months.
-There are no shortcuts; no chemicals can be used to speed up the process.
+The older they get the smarter they become.

 Diet and Feeding:

 The Caribbean Octopus can be fed live Feeder Shrimp, Mussels, Crustacean Flesh, and small Feeder Fish.
 Any live foods should be fed spirulina based dry foods, plankton, and cyclops to enhance their nutritional value.